sstelian/finite-state-coffee-machine/README.md

 FSCM is a simple state machine that replicates the behavior of a coffee maker.

+Linux and Windows compatible.

+To setup compiler for Windows:
+	- download and install g++ compiler from https://sourceforge.net/projects/mingw/
+	- add "...\MinGW\bin" to the System variable Path

 Compile with:
-g++ coffee_machine.cpp -o main
+	"g++ coffee_machine.cpp -o main" command

-Linux compatible only. (due to the use of termios.h)

 Author: Stelian Saracut
 2022